Show choir

-The Totino-Grace High School "Company of Singers" performing in 2010.

 A show choir (previously known as a "swing choir") is a musical ensemble that combines choral singing with choreographed dance, often integrated into a narrative story or overarching theme.

 Origin

 Show choirs have been popularized by the American television show Glee but have a longer history dating back to glee clubs in London in the 18th century, musical theatre, music in the plays of William Shakespeare and the theatre of ancient Greece.

 Location

 Show choirs sing music as a type of performing arts, for example as secondary school activities in the United States.
 They are typically co-curricular activity (part of a class or connected to the academic curriculum) or an extracurricular activity.
 Alternate examples include organizations formed outside of a school, such as community choirs that make use of students from multiple schools in the surrounding area.
 Though usually a high school activity, show choirs exist at all levels of school from elementary through the collegiate level.

 Outside of the United States, show choirs can be found in countries such as Canada, Mexico, United Kingdom, Ireland, Philippines, and Argentina.

 Counties in the United States with at least one Show Choir program.

 Relative positions of every past and present registered high school with at least one show choir in the United States (excluding Hawaii and Alaska) as of November, 2015 (courtesy showchoir.com).